Aaron98990/ways-of-the-game/advantage.md

 It is one arm or two arms pointing in the attacking direction of team playing the advantage.

+## When to Play Advantage

+Advantage is to be played...

+> Advantage should not be applied in situations involving serious foul play, violent conduct or a second cautionable offence unless there is a clear opportunity to score a goal.
+The referee must send off the player when the ball is next out of play, but if the player plays the ball or challenges/interferes with an opponent, the referee will stop play, send off the player and restart with an indirect free kick, unless the player committed a more serious offence.
+>
+> - Law 12.3 Disciplinary Action

+## Advantage while Holding

+Advantage also includes holding.
+This is clarified to be clear but is already covered.
+Most offenses occur at a single point (push, charge, jumps at) but holding occurs at many points and continuously while a player is being held.

+> If a defender starts holding an attacker outside the penalty area and continues holding inside the penalty area, the referee must award a penalty kick.
+>
+> - Law 12.3 Disciplinary Action

 ## Disciplinary Action

 Just because advantage is played does not mean that a referee cannot caution or send-off the offendor - the referee will show the cards when play stops.